Gary Kelly (footballer, born 1966)

-Gary Alexander Kelly (born 3 August 1966) is an Irish former professional footballer who played as a goalkeeper.

-He is the son of former Republic of Ireland goalkeeper Alan Kelly Sr.
+Gary Alexander Kelly (born 3 August 1966) is a former professional footballer who played as a goalkeeper.
+Born in England, he represented the Republic of Ireland internationally as the son of former Republic of Ireland goalkeeper Alan Kelly Sr.

 Early career

 Kelly was born in Fulwood, Lancashire.
 Kelly began his career as an apprentice with Arthur Cox's Newcastle United in 1982, becoming boot boy to former England captain and European Footballer of the Year Kevin Keegan.
 Kelly signed a professional deal in 1984 as Jack Charlton took over as manager.
 Kelly went on to win the FA Youth Cup in 1985, beating Watford 4–1 on aggregate.

 Club career

 Newcastle United

 In 1986, he made his senior debut in a 1–0 win against Wimbledon at St James' Park.
-Kelly would later win the club's Young Player of the Year Award that season.
+Later, Kelly would win the club's Young Player of the Year Award that season.

-Kelly made over fifty league appearances for the Magpies which included saving two penalties in one game against Chelsea.
+Kelly made over 50 league appearances for the Magpies which included saving two penalties in one game against Chelsea.
 He saved a penalty against Liverpool at Wembley in the Football League Centenary Finals in 1988.
 In October 1988, he went on loan to Blackpool for a month, as stand-in for Barry Siddall.